steveschnepp/blog.pwkf.org/_posts/2022-12-22-microservices-are-harmful.md

 * Every team that contributes to that monolith can simply push its code to a "release branch".
 * Which gets automatically deployed.
-* Without any synchonisation from other teams.
+* Without any synchronization from other teams.
-* Inter-team communications still goes via well defined API, so it is as smooth as independant microservices deployement.
+* Inter-team communications still goes via well defined API, so it is as smooth as independent micro-services deployment.

 Therefore, instead of having to "car pool", which means having an extensive sync among the passengers, one can just hop on and hop off the train that